AlonMiz/todo-app/README.md

 ## Prepare
 - install - `npm i`
-- to prepare the db - `npm run prisma push`
+- to prepare the db - `npm run prisma:push`
 - copy .env.example to .env and fill in the values

 ## Your task